profsmith89/ctps/_sources/chap04.md

 The for-else-statement does away with this flag in this exact use case.
 The if-statement in the for-loop contains the condition we'd like to find `True`, and when the if-statement's condition is `True`, we break out of the for-loop.
 This is exactly what we'd like to think about this loop doing.
 But what if this loop iterates all the way through because we never found our desired item.
 Here's where the else-clause of the for-statement executes, alerting us that we failed in our search.
 Now that, my friends, how you create a programming language feature for a common construct.

 And what did the script do when it found our desired book?
-It grabbed the HOLLIS URL for the book out of the matching record and launched a web browser (in this case, `Safari`) to display the resource at that URL.
+It grabbed the HOLLIS URL for the book out of the matching record and launched a web browser to display the resource at that URL.
 Did I have to know anything specific about the operation of web browsers?
 No!
 A wonderfully helpful individual created the `webbrowser` library; I simply imported and used this library after spending only a few minutes with its API description.

 ## Blocking and non-blocking function calls